Alfred W. McCann

 Alfred Watterson McCann (January 9, 1879 – January 19, 1931) was an American muckraking journalist, radio commentator and natural foods campaigner.
 His views on food were dismissed by historians and medical experts as quackery.
+He was the maternal grandfather of voice actor Peter Cullen.

 Biography

 McCann was born in Pittsburgh.
 He was educated at University of Chicago and graduated in 1899 from Duquesne University.
 After graduation he taught English and mathematics.
 He married Mary Carmody in 1905, they had five children.
 In 1922, Fordham University awarded McCann an honorary doctorate of law.